KILTprotocol/spec-ext-credential-api/readme.md

 Malicious actors have already used this path to inject malicious code in the runtime of the page.
 This runtime is the only medium for communication between the dApp and the extension, so the evil code has a way to position itself as a man-in-the-middle.
-Messages that are encrypted and signed are invulnerable to such attacks, as the MitM can neither modify nor read them.
+Messages that are encrypted and authenticated are invulnerable to such attacks, as the MitM can neither modify nor read them.
 Nor can it inject its own messages into the stream.

 *Countermeasures:*